qqquan/carnd_t1_p5_vehicle_tracking/README.md

 ---
 ###Design

 The top layer abstraction is implemented at`VehicleDetector.py`, while `VehicleDetection_Main.py` is the application code that generates the video output.
-A centralized feature extraction module is designed at `FeatureExtractor.py`, which can uniformly processes both training images and video frames.
+A centralized feature extraction module is designed at `FeatureExtractor.py`, which uniformly processes both training images and video frames.

 The following diagram shows the design of software architecture and logic flow.